rsinghlab/GNN-Tumor-Seg/README.md

 # GNN-Tumor-Seg
-This repository contains the code accompanying "A Joint Graph and Image Convolution Network for Automatic Brain Tumor Segmentation" <insert link>, published in LNCS.
+This repository accompanies the publication ["A Joint Graph and Image Convolution Network for Automatic Brain Tumor Segmentation"](https://doi.org/10.1007/978-3-031-08999-2_30).
+It contains the source code for the experiments described in the paper as well as the Docker model submitted to the BraTS2021 competition.

-This model was submitted to the BraTS2021 competition.
-We include the docker container submitted to the competition, which can be used to generate predictions on target MRIs provided they follow the format of the BraTS challenge.

 ## Requirements
 Python >=3.7